 During times of crisis, we often wonder, “How can I help?”
-However, during the COVID-19 crisis, lawyers might also be asking themselves, “How can I safely help?”
+However, during the COVID-19 crisis, lawyers might have also been asking themselves, “How can I safely help?”
 If you had been volunteering at clinics or taking on individual pro bono work, this probably became difficult and certainly more complicated during the pandemic.

 Below are ten examples of ways lawyers can help clients in need with pro bono work using remote technology.